4 Digital Marketing Tips from CMOs

 Search Engine Optimization

-Search engine optimization, often called SEO, is vital to content writing and social media.
+Search engine optimization (SEO), is vital to content writing and social media.
 SEO means optimizing your writing, visual content and social media profiles and posts to give them a better chance to rank organically in online search.
 This typically involves focusing on a specific term users search and creating content that ultimately matches the intent of that search.
 A digital marketing strategy example using SEO could be a beauty brand optimizing a product page featuring mascaras for the term ‘best mascaras.’
 For social media SEO, this means optimizing posts with tags, hashtags, alt text and more to increase their chance of appearing in internet and social media searches.

 Influencer Marketing